MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-prepare-directory.md

    [![Screenshot that shows the Ldp tool bind success.](~/includes/media/app-provisioning-ldap/ldp-5.png)](~/includes/media/app-provisioning-ldap/ldp-5.png#lightbox)</br>

 ### Disable the local password policy
 Currently, the LDAP connector provisions users with a blank password.
-This provisioning will not satisfy the local password policy on our server so we are going to disable it for testing purposes.
+This provisioning won't satisfy the local password policy on our server so we're going to disable it for testing purposes.
 To disable password complexity, on a non-domain-joined server, use the following steps.

 >[!IMPORTANT]
 >Because on-going password sync is not a feature of on-premises LDAP provisioning, Microsoft recommends that AD LDS is used specifically with federated applications, when used in conjunction with AD DS, or when updating existing users in an instance of AD LDS.